 The writing field is fricking hard and it’s not getting any easier.
 For those who write fast and can adapt to different writing styles, freelancing or ghostwriting provides another source of income.

 - Some writers enjoy the process of writing, but not everything else that’s involved.

-I’ll again bring up Lynn Viehl.
-In the linked post, Lynn talks about the independence she found after finally going to straight freelance/ghostwriting after doing both traditional and freelance/ghostwriting for years.
+I’ll again bring up my ghostwriting friend.
+In the linked post, she talks about the independence she found after finally going to straight freelance/ghostwriting after doing both traditional and freelance/ghostwriting for years.

 - Another reason?
 Personally?
 Being in a rut or stuck in a block.

 In 2017, one of my brothers committed suicide and I couldn’t write for me for several months.
 It actually turned out to be my first real case of writer’s block and I just finally got through it in the summer of 2018.
 But my ghostwriting proved to be an outlet.
 Sometimes, it was nothing more than a paycheck, yes.